FREQUENTLY ASKED QUESTIONS

 Your dryer vent cleaning is much different than simply cleaning the lint trap after each load.
 The dryer's heat must exhaust the house through its dryer vent pipe that runs from the back of the dryer to the outside of your home.

-WHY/HOW OFTEN DO I NEED TO CLEAN THIS VENT?
+I NEED TO CLEAN THIS VENT?

 Dryer vents are the leading cause of fires in a home.
 Just like the lint trap, your dryer vent will collect lint over time.
 If the lint builds up and the heat cannot escape, the dryer can catch fire.
 It is extremely important to maintain a regular cleaning maintenance on your dryer vent to avoid treacherous dryer fires, as well as enhancing the efficiency of your dryer and extending its lifetime.